There are three ways to write for online readers. Learn the basics on how to write for the Web below.

 How to write task-oriented content for the Web

 Also called “how-to” text, task-oriented content is useful.
 People are searching for specific information to use.
 For instance, they might need to know how to do something.
 Like cook a turkey.
+Like buy a house.
 Like build a raft.
 Like house-train their penguin.

 Or they might want to know what they have to do.
 What are the laws?
 What are the rules?
 What are their rights?